The Dynamic Rockers

-The Dynamic Rockers is a Dutch rock and roll band from Tilburg formed in 1954 by Henk van Broekhoven aka Hank Brooklyn later known as John Spencer, Sjef Haans, Peter Smulders and Peter van den Heuvel.
+The Dynamic Rockers is a Dutch rock and roll band from Tilburg formed in 1954 by Henk van Broekhoven Hank Brooklyn later known as John Spencer, Sjef Haans, Peter Smulders and Peter van den Heuvel.
 The quartet is mainly known in the Netherlands for their Dutch covers of American Rock and roll hits.
 The band released four singles on the Belgian label Helia in the early sixties and performed in the popular television show Tienerklanken.

 In 1986, the Dynamic Rockers recorded and produced for Dutch singers such as Miss Dynamite and Country Annie for singles released on the label Pico.

 In 1991, the Dutch record label Rarity Records released the compilation In His Early Days by The Dynamic Rockers Featuring John Spencer that includes 16 songs.
 The second and third volume of In His Early Days are then released in 1992.